nyxkrage/configr/README.md

 ```rust
 let config = BotConfig::load("bot app").unwrap(); // Will load from /home/USER/.config/bot-app/config.toml
 ```
 or with the `load_with_dir` function to use a custom config directory
 ```rust
 let config = BotConfig::load_with_dir("bot app", "$HOME").unwrap(); // Will load from /home/USER/bot-app/config.toml
 ```

-Use `ConfigrDefault` if you want the config.toml to be populated with default values, or use `Configr` if you want it to be populated with empty fields with the correct names
+Use `ConfigrDefault` if you want the config.toml to be populated with default values, based on Default implentation, or use `Configr` if you want it to be populated with empty fields with the correct names

 Example of above BotConfig\
 With `Configr`